rafiberlin/sose21-pm-language-and-vision-g1/README.md

 # Repository Structure
 This project is the Avatar Game.
 It has the following structure:

-    ├── annotations                         # Annotated captions to train the model ├── avatar                              # Game basis
+    ├── avatar                              # Game basis
     │   ├── mapworld                        # The map with the images
     │   ├── resources                       # JSON for the layout and the images